 The 2009 CESAR trial from the UK is quoted in the college answer to Question 11 from the second paper of 2010.
 This trial randomised 180 patients to ECMO or conventional treatment.
 The study found a 63% survival at 6 months in the ECMO group, as compared to 47% in the conventional group.
 Critics of the study pointed out the fact that the groups were treated differently, and received significantly different levels of care (i.e. more lung-protective ventilation and sterids in the ECMO group).
 Furthermore, almost 25% of the patients who were being considered for ECMO didn't actually receive any - which might have, you know, killed them.
 These significant confounders make it difficult to make recommendations on the basis of CESAR alone.

-The 2009 Australasian H1N1 experience with ECMO found a 21% mortality rate at the end of the 3-month observation period, with many patients still in ICU at the end of the study.
+The 2009 Australasian H1N1 experience with ECMO found a 21% survival rate at the end of the 3-month observation period, with many patients still in ICU at the end of the study.
 Mortality in the non-ECMO group was only 13%, which only goes to show that ECMo was being used as a last-ditch effort to rescue the sickest patients.
 Furthermore, the ECMO mortality in this ANZ cohort was lower than the worldwide reported mortality (which was around 30%) for ECMO-treated ARDS of a comparable severity.

 VA or VV ECMO for heart failure and cardiogenic shock

 For these people, ECMO does not appear to be a bridge to anything.
 In one 2004 study, only 37 out of 219 patients survived to 5 year follow-up.
 In general, in these older studies nobody over the age of 75 survived to discharge.